 If you take the time to write down any important pieces of information that the interviewer says then at the end of the interview you will be able to ask relevant questions.
 Also, once you have left the interview you will be able to reflect on how well the interview went and identify whether you could have improved.
+You can write down any challenging questions you were asked and how you answered them.
 The notes may also come in useful if you are successful in getting the position as you will have more knowledge about the company.

 Mohamed also told us the things he dislikes candidates doing in interviews.
 Check out the second part of our Insider Interview Tips series here.

 No comments yet.
 Be the first to post a comment